andrzejchm/RESTMock/README.md

 ####Step 5: Request Matchers
 You can either use some of the predefined matchers from `RequestMatchers` util class, or create your own. remember to extend from `RequestMatcher`

+####Step 6: Specify API Endpoint
+The most important step, in order for your app to communicate with the testServer, you have to specify it as an endpoint for all your API calls.
+For that, you can use the ` RESTMockServer.getUrl()`.
+If you use Retrofit, it is as easy as:

+	RestAdapter adapter = new RestAdapter.Builder()
+		...
+                .setEndpoint(RESTMockServer.getUrl())
+                ...
+                .build();

 ##Android Unit Tests
 TBD (Pullrequests welcomed)
 ##Java